Nazar-bnm/ioc-lite/README.md

 import IoCContainer from 'ioc-lite';
 import { Logger, HttpService, IConfig } from './services';

-type IoCResources = {
+// using a generic type allows you to control which resources can be registered. type IoCResources = {
   config: IConfig;
   logger: typeof Logger;